dongle-the-gadget/MyFirstTSBot/README.md

 4. On a command prompt/terminal window, `cd` to the folder containing the `docker-compose.yml` file.
 5. Type `docker-compose up -d` and press Enter, Docker Compose will download the required files and run the bot for you.

-**Note:** The `docker-compose.yml` file also include watchtower container for auto-updating.
-If you wish to manually update the bot, you can run `docker-compose pull` then `docker-compose up -d` again.
+**Note:** The `docker-compose.yml` file also includes the watchtower container for auto-updating.
+If you wish to manually update the bot, you can run `docker-compose pull` then `docker-compose up -d`.

 ### Standalone production
 1. Install [Node.js](https://nodejs.org/en/).